EMERGENCY INFORMATION FDOT Emergency Travel Alert: For information on the current situation, please visit the following page - Alerts.

 2. Add one Bus Lane/High Occupancy Vehicle (HOV) Lane in each direction.

-3. Add one Managed Lane in each direction.
+3. Add one Un-tolled Managed Lane (free of charge) in each direction.

 All the alternatives propose to add additional lanes and auxiliary lanes along this segment of SR 826 with interchange improvements at selected locations to enhance connectivity and access in and out of SR 826.